rrthomas/sam/SAM.md

 ### Operation

-Before SAM is started, the stack should be given suitable contents, `SSIZE` and `SP` set appropriately, `PC0` to the address of the first word in some stack, and `PC` to the address of some item in the stack pointed to by `PC0`.
+Before SAM is started, the stack should be given suitable contents, `SSIZE` and `SP` set appropriately, and `PC` to the address of some item in the stack.

 ```
 begin